 Writing a brand name is not an easy task, although it looks easy on the surface.

-In France, as in Europe and in most countries of the world, trademark protection is limited to the goods and services referred to in its wording.
+In France, as in Europe and most other countries around the world, trademark protection is limited to the goods and services specified in the wording of the trademark.

-Indeed, since the case law of the Court of Justice of the European Union of June 19, 2012, "IP TRANSLATOR", the protection of trademarks is limited to the list of
+Indeed, since the case law of the Court of Justice of the European Union of June 19, 2012, "IP TRANSLATOR", trademark protection is limited to the list of

 goods or services as referred to in the application.
-It is therefore not enough to copy the wording proposed by the INPI in a class to be protected for all the goods/services that would be covered by this class.
+Simply copying the wording proposed by INPI in one class is not enough to obtain protection for all the products/services covered by that class.
 Hence the importance of a complete and relevant wording.

-Thanks to his experience, the Industrial Property Attorney is able to
+Thanks to its experience, the Industrial Property Attorney is able to carry out

 a trademark registration optimal, with a customised wording and an appropriate selection of